On Dynamic Pricing with Covariates: Introduction

-\section{Literature Review}
+\subsection{Literature Review}

-As we mentioned earlier, there are two main models considered in the literature, linear and binary. \cite{ban2021personalized} consider the generalized linear demand model which includes both as special cases, extending the covariate-free case of the generalized linear demand model in \citep{broder2012dynamic}.
-Our paper considers this generalized linear demand model, but our algorithm and analysis differs from that of \cite{ban2021personalized}.

-\cite{qiang2016dynamic} impose a martingale-type condition on the covariates which is similar to the i.i.d. assumption because both are to ensure the minimum eigenvalue of the sample covariance matrix is bounded away from zero.
-In Subsection \ref{sec_non_iid}, we discuss the technical and practical advantages of removing the i.i.d. assumption.
-In addition, our first algorithm is very simple, essentially an upper confidence bound (UCB) algorithm.
-Our second algorithn is based on Thompson sampling which has also been explored for the dynamic pricing problem \citep{ferreira2018online,bastani2021meta}. \cite{ferreira2018online} consider the price-based network revenue management problem where there are finitely many allowable prices and a number of resource constraints.
+\cite{ban2021personalized} consider the generalized linear demand model which includes both the binary and linear demand models as special cases, extending the covariate-free case in \cite{broder2012dynamic}.
+We work with this generalized linear demand model, but our algorithm and analysis differ from that of \cite{ban2021personalized}. \cite{qiang2016dynamic} impose a martingale-type condition on the covariates which is similar to the i.i.d. assumption because both in essence ensure the minimum eigenvalue of the sample covariance matrix is bounded away from zero.
+In Appendix~\ref{sec_non_iid}, we discuss the technical and practical advantages of removing the i.i.d. assumption.

-We note that \cite{javanmard2019dynamic} and \cite{ban2021personalized} pose their problem in a high-dimensional setting, with a sparsity assumption, and perform a variable selection subroutine in their pricing algorithm via $\ell_1$ regularization.
-To this end, we believe the i.i.d. assumption and the dependence of the bounds on the minimum eigenvalue in both the papers are necessary to handle the high-dimensional setting, in contrast to our low-dimensional one where we can remove those assumptions.
-For more on the history and origin of the dynamic pricing problem, especially the covariate-free case, we refer the readers to the review paper \citep{den2015dynamic}.
+\cite{ferreira2018online} consider the price-based network revenue management problem where there are finitely many allowable prices and a number of resource constraints. \cite{javanmard2019dynamic} and \cite{ban2021personalized} pose their dynamic pricing problem in a high-dimensional setting, with a sparsity assumption, and perform a variable selection subroutine in their pricing algorithm via $\ell_1$ regularization.
+To this end, we believe the i.i.d. assumption and the dependence of the bounds on the minimum eigenvalue in both papers are necessary to handle the high-dimensional setting, in contrast to our low-dimensional one where we can remove those assumptions. \cite{keskin2023data} formulate a stylized framework for electricity pricing, where the covariates can be classified into three types based on their different forms of heterogeneity, and thus non-i.i.d.
+They develop a spectral clustering method to tailor the featured-based pricing, which is quite different from our algorithms.
+We summarize the existing works in Table \ref{Tab:table_bound}.
+For more on the history and origin of the dynamic pricing problem, especially the covariate-free case, we refer the readers to the review paper \cite{den2015dynamic}.